-To develop the basic skills in table tennis, first, you have to know how to hold a table tennis bat.
+To develop basic skills in table tennis, first, you have to know how to hold a table tennis bat.
 A proper table tennis grip is a must for a learner if he has the ambition to be a professional table tennis player.
-It is not easy to correct the grip in the future and he will have to give a lot of effort for that.
+It is not easy to correct the grip in the future and he will have to give a lot of effort into that.

 To know how to hold a table tennis racket, you have to be familiar with the types of table tennis grip.
 There are mainly two types of grip.
-One is Shakehand grip and the other one is Penhold grip.
+One is a Shakehand grip and the other one is a Penhold grip.

 1. Shakehand Table Tennis Grip